telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

 	  </telerik:RadPropertyGrid>
 {{endregion}}

-## Nested Properties
+## Nested Properties in a RadPropertyGrid
+<<Comment: I modified the heading for better SEO.>>
 Please check the article about [Nested Properties]({%slug radpropertygrid-nested-properties%}).

-## Other Properties
+## Other properties of a RadPropertyGrid
+<<Comment: I modified the heading for better SEO.>>
 __LabelColumnWidth:__ You could change the width of the first column in the RadPropertyGrid by setting a value for this property of the RadPropertyGrid.

 __IsGrouped:__ Controls the current RadPropertyGrid's state.
 You can set it to true and you will have RadPropertyGrid initially grouped.
 If you set it to false, then you will have RadPropertyGrid sorted.

-__AutoGeneratePropertyDefinitions:__  Indicated whether property definitions will be autogenerated.
+__AutoGeneratePropertyDefinitions:__  Indicates whether property definitions will be autogenerated.

 __DescriptionPanelVisibility:__ Sets the visibility mode of the description panel.